lukewickstead/RandomNotes/AWS/Compute/Lightsail.md

   - It's even possible if required to connect it to other AWS resources and to your existing VPC, running within AWS via a peering connection

 ## Deploying A Lightsail Instance

-- A Lightsail instance can be deployed from a single page with ust a few simple configuration options
+- A Lightsail instance can be deployed from a single page with just a few simple configuration options
 - Amazon Lightsail can be accessed either via the AWS console under the compute category, or directly to the homepage of AWS Lightsail, which sits outside of the Management Console
   - https://lightsail.aws.amazon.com/ls/webapp/home/resources

 ## Creation